proactis-documentation/documentation-source/docs/p2p/genericimaging.md

 ### The image source
 The image source specifies where the image will be found and should have the value of either URL or FILE.

-The DLL first checks for the value of XXImageSource setting.
-XX is one of the following values depending on the type of document being viewed.
+The DLL first checks for the value of {doctype}ImageSource setting.  _{doctype}_ is one of the following values depending on the type of document being viewed.

 -	Invoice
 -	CreditNote